Author: kenny

 Salmon River, New York

-The most famous Great Lakes steelhead river in the eastern US near Pulaski, NY.
-Massive fall Chinook runs followed by steelhead from October through May.
+The most famous Great Lakes steelhead river in the eastern US, near Pulaski, NY.
+Massive fall Chinook salmon runs followed by steelhead from October through May.
 Average fish 8–12 pounds with larger fish common.
-Multiple guide services, fly shops, and motels in Pulaski cater specifically to the runs.
-The Altmar to Pineville section provides the best wade fishing access.
+Multiple guide services, fly shops, and motels in Pulaski cater specifically to the runs — it’s a fishing town built around this fishery.

 Pere Marquette River, Michigan